Net to Gross Calculator

-Net to gross calculator helps you see what some amount will be after we add the tax or before we deduct a tax (look below for an explanation, it's a bit tricky).
-As with all Omni calculators, the reverse calculation works perfectly fine, but you might find gross to net calculator's fields arrangement easier.
-In either case, it might be a good idea to read the net vs gross section to understand the difference between net and gross and why gross pay vs net pay may be calculated differently than gross price vs net price.
+The net to gross calculator helps you see how much an amount will worth be after we add or before we deduct a tax (look below for an explanation, it can be a bit tricky).
+As with all Omni calculators, you can input values into the fields in any order, and the calculation will still work fine.
+We have, however, created a gross to net calculator, which may be a bit more intuitive.
+In either case, it might be a good idea to read the net vs gross section below to understand the difference between net and gross and why gross pay vs net pay may be calculated differently than gross price vs net price.

 Net vs gross

 As mentioned before, net is an amount before we add the tax (when the tax is added to the base amount, as with VAT or sales tax) or after we deduct it (as with the income tax).
-The distinction between the two ways is very important.
+This distinction is very important.

 Consider two examples:

 - You are a shop owner and you sell a huge chocolate bar for

 $40.
 The sales tax or VAT (doesn't really matter in this case) is

 25%.
 The gross price would be